StanislavBerezin/C-Sharp-FOUNDATION/README.md

 `public int numberOfDownloads {get; set;}` so now anyone who calls DIGITALPRODUCT interface will be bound to make `title, price and numberOfDownloads'.
-- AN interface can also be used when defining List like `List<IProductModel> output = new List<IProductModel>()`
+- AN interface can also be used when defining List like `List<IProductModel> output = new List<IProductModel>()` and inside of this list you can many different models but they have to either inherit from IProductModel or implement it directly

 3)